REST API Integration: Challenges, Best Practices, and What Breaks at Scale

 - retry and error handling behavior

-When provider-specific functionality is needed, systems can still access underlying endpoints directly through a passthrough mechanism.
+When integration-specific functionality is needed, systems can still access the underlying endpoints directly through a passthrough mechanism.

 This balance—standardization with escape hatches—is what makes integrations scalable.